 Things to consider

-- You should always think carefully before securing a loan against your home
+- You should always think carefully before securing a loan against your home to repay existing debt.

-If you are in any doubt about your eligibility, you should seek clarification from the Department for Work and Pensions, your Benefits Agency or the Citizens Advice Bureau before proceeding to release funds from your home.
+If you are in any doubt about your eligibility for state benefits, you should seek clarification from the Department for Work & Pensions, your Benefits Agency or Citizens Advice before proceeding to release funds from your home.
 Figures are correct as of time of publication.